Collibra CLI

 ## Configure the CLI

-Before you can run any commands, set the following environment variables so the CLI can connect to your Collibra environment.
+Before you can run any commands, set the environment variables so the CLI can connect to your Collibra environment.
 Replace the placeholder values with your actual credentials.
+The variables you need depend on your authentication method.

 {% tabs %}